 Tip: To repair the drive, there will be an old copy of the MBR in LBA1, so to restore the drive, use RMPrepUSB - Drive->File to save sector LBA1 as a file and then write the file to LBA0 and then re-install grub4dos to the MBR using RMPrepUSB.

 Use the MyE2B.cfg file to request a 4-digit pin number from the user before it will load the E2B Main menu.
 The PIN code that is required automatically changes every month, so you will need to tell the users the new PIN code each month.
-On request )and a donation) I can supply a small Windows utility (see below) which displays the monthly PIN numbers.
+On request (and after a small donation) I can supply a small Windows utility (see below) which displays the monthly PIN numbers.
 The seed value can be changed so that your E2B version will have a unique set of PIN numbers.

 If you think the PIN code for the month has been 'leaked', you can issue a new E2B USB drive with a different SEED value.
 When you issue a new version of the E2B USB drive, you can also change the SEED value and tell the staff the new PIN number each month.
 This means that after a month, your staff (or anyone in possesion of the old E2B drive) will not be able to run the old version of E2B because they won't know the PIN number.